darktable-org/dtdocs/content/module-reference/utility-modules/shared/neural-restore.md

 : 2. run _raw denoise_ – the output DNG is grouped with the source;
 : 3. open the new DNG and edit it normally.

-: A model removes noise most cleanly here, on the original sensor data, before demosaic spreads it across the colour channels.
-The trade-off: you commit before seeing your edit and develop the new DNG from scratch.
-The AI counterpart to running [denoise (profiled)](../../processing-modules/denoise-profiled.md) early in the pixelpipe; the original raw stays untouched.
+: As it works with the original sensor data it removes noise most cleanly, before demosaic spreads it across the colour channels.
+It is the AI counterpart to the classical [raw denoise](../../processing-modules/raw-denoise.md) module – both operate on the raw CFA data before demosaic.
+The original raw file stays untouched.

 denoise – _late_ in the workflow, _after_ the display transform : Exports your image through the full darkroom pipeline (every active module is applied) and then runs the AI denoiser on the result, writing a TIFF.
 The intended workflow is: